Advert. I’m really excited to share this easy butterfly suncatcher craft with you that I made with my kids this weekend.

 This super easy paper plate butterfly craft uses a paint splat technique for a cute activity that’s perfect for spring and summer.

-Love getting creative outside?
-Why not try out our butterfly nature craft which uses our free butterfly template and whatever plants you can find in your backyard – daisies and leaves are perfect!
+Our free butterfly template is really popular with parents for easy to set up activities.
+If you love getting creative outside then why not try out our butterfly nature craft which uses this and whatever plants you can find in your backyard – daisies and leaves are perfect!